Activity 5.2: How is Colonel Young Oak Kim an Unsung Hero?

 • Provide students with the BioPoem Template.
 Have students pair up and complete the poem.

 • Have students copy biopoems onto construction or poster paper.
-Encourage students to draw, decorate or add photos to their biopoem.
+Encourage students to draw, decorate, or add photos to their biopoem.

 • Student Prompt: